frederic-perez/Cardiac-electrophysiology/glossary.md

 __cardiac arrest__ _n_ Complete cessation of cardiac activity either electric, mechanical, or both; may be purposely induced for therapeutic reasons. _Syn_ heart arrest
 __cardiac catheterization__ _n_ (heart cath) The insertion of a catheter into a chamber or vessel of the heart.
 __cardiac sarcoidosis__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/The_heart_in_sarcoidosis)
-__cardiac tamponade__ _n_ Mechanical compression of the heart resulting from large amounts of fluid collecting in the pericardial space and limiting the heart's normal range of motion,
+__cardiac tamponade__ _n_ Mechanical compression of the heart resulting from large amounts of fluid collecting in the pericardial space and limiting the heart’s normal range of motion,
 __cardiogenic shock__ _n_ Shock caused by cardiac arrest.
 __cardioneural__ _adj_ Pertaining to the heart and nervous system.
 __cardiopoiesis__ _n_ The production of cardiac muscle tissue.
 __cardioversion__ _n_ [[Mayo Clinic]](https://www.mayoclinic.org/tests-procedures/cardioversion/about/pac-20385123) A medical procedure that restores a normal heart rhythm in people with certain types of abnormal heartbeats (arrhythmias).
 Cardioversion is usually done by sending electric shocks to your heart through electrodes placed on your chest.
-It's also possible to do cardioversion with medications.
-Cardioversion is usually a scheduled procedure that's performed in a hospital. [...]
-Cardioversion is different from defibrillation, an emergency procedure that's performed when your heart stops or quivers uselessly.
+It’s also possible to do cardioversion with medications.
+Cardioversion is usually a scheduled procedure that’s performed in a hospital. [...]
+Cardioversion is different from defibrillation, an emergency procedure that’s performed when your heart stops or quivers uselessly.
 Defibrillation delivers more powerful shocks to the heart to correct its rhythm.
 __catheter ablation__ _n_ (vs thoracoscopic surgical ablation) [[Wikipedia]](https://en.wikipedia.org/wiki/Catheter_ablation)
 __catheter__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Catheter)
 __cavo-tricuspid isthmus__ _n_ A body of fibrous tissue in the lower right atrium between the inferior vena cava, and the tricuspid valve.
 It is a target for ablation for treating atrial flutter.